vanderblugen/Linux-PIA-VPN-with-OpenVPN-Killswitch/do-it-yourself.md

-This is a verified setup for PIA VPN setup on a Raspberry Pi 3b and 3b+ with a killswitch on the VPN.
+This is a verified setup for PIA VPN setup on a Raspberry Pi 3b+ with a killswitch on the VPN.
 So if the VPN goes down, the internet doesn't work.

 This setup starts with 2021-01-11-raspios-buster-armhf-lite.
 The version with desktop is a little easier to setup due to the easability of using a https://dnsleaktest.com to verify that everything is operating as expected.